ansys/pyansys-geometry/SECURITY.md

 ## Reporting a Vulnerability

+[!CAUTION]
-**Please do not report any security vulnerabilities through GitHub issues.**
+Please do not report any security vulnerabilities through GitHub issues.

 If you detect a vulnerability, contact the [PyAnsys Core team](mailto:pyansys.core@ansys.com) mentioning the repository and the details of your finding.
 The team will address it as soon as possible.